open-sauced/docs/docs/community/100-days-of-oss.md

 3. **Contribution opportunities:** If you're actively looking for open source projects to contribute to, check out the [post](https://dev.to/bekahhw/series/23323) for new contribution opportunities.

 4. **Weekly office hours:** Have questions or need help?
-Join us on [Discord](https://discord.gg/dXvGd8mz) during our office hours or post on our `#100DaysOfOSS` channel.
+Join us in our [Community](https://github.com/orgs/open-sauced/discussions/1) during our office hours or post on our `#100DaysOfOSS` channel.
 We're here to help you succeed!

 ## Where to Start?